turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 <section class="call-to-action">
 ### Paired Practice
-Examine [this code](https://codepen.io/kaylaewood/pen/eYddjBL) and talk about the following questions:
+Examine [this code](https://codepen.io/hannahhudson/pen/RwoGzXe) and talk about the following questions:
-1. Why do you think "Summer" appearing in the screen, when "Fall" is in the original HTML?
+1. Why do you think "Summer" is appearing in the screen, when "Fall" is in the original HTML?
 2. Why isn't the button working?
 </section>